-Currently in the ward, there are only 3 very small-scale industrial establishments/ set ups.
-Out of which two are saw mills, and one is printing press establishment.
-And the total workforce involved in these establishments / set ups is 30.
-As per the record, no major accidents have been occurred in recent years.
+Currently in the ward, there is one Chilling Plant (Him Milk) establishment and in addition, there are only three very small-scale industrial establishments/ set ups.
+Here, the two set ups are printing press establishments, Joshi Printers and Raju Printers.
+The third establishment is Thakur Welding Works, where the welding, grinding, cutting and fabrication work is carried out.
+And the total workforce involved in these establishments / set ups is aprox 90.
+As per the record, no major accidents have occurred and have been reported in the recent years in any industrial set up/ establishment nearby.